-- Anxiety.
-The adrenaline rushes caused by anxiety can cause your reflexes to be more responsive than normal.
+- Anxiety: The adrenaline rushes caused by anxiety can cause your reflexes to be more responsive than normal.

-- Parkinson’s disease.
-This condition alters brain cells in ways that can make movement difficult.
+- Parkinson’s disease: This condition alters brain cells in ways that can make movement difficult.
 It may also lead to muscle spasticity, which may cause higher reflex responses (hypertonia).

-- Prior strokes or brain/spinal cord injury.
+- Prior strokes or brain or spinal cord injury.